stablekernel/aqueduct/source/docs/auth/auth_scopes.md

 }
 ```

-The `user` passed to `allowedScopesForAuthenticatable` is the user being authenticated.
+The `user` passed to `getAllowedScopes` is the user being authenticated.
 It will have previously been fetched by the `AuthServer`.
-The `AuthServer` fetches this object by invoking `AuthDelegate.fetchAuthenticatableByUsername()`.
+The `AuthServer` fetches this object by invoking `AuthDelegate.getResourceOwner`.
 The default implementation of this method for `ManagedAuthDelegate<T>` only fetches the `id`, `username`, `salt` and `hashedPassword` of the user.

-When using some other attribute of an application's user object to restrict allowed scopes, you must also override `fetchAuthenticatableByUsername` to fetch these attributes.
+When using some other attribute of an application's user object to restrict allowed scopes, you must also override `getResourceOwner` to fetch these attributes.
 For example, if your application's user has a `role` attribute, you must fetch it and the other four required properties.
 Here's an example implementation:

 ```dart
 class RoleBasedAuthDelegate extends ManagedAuthDelegate<User> {